 Combine all ingredients in a large zip lock bag and marinate for at least 2 hours.

 - 1 fennel bulb, diced

 - 2 cloves of garlic, minced

-- 1/4 cup chicken stock (recipe called for white wine)
+- 1/4 cup chicken stock or white wine

 - 1/2 tsp dried basil

 Preheat the oven to 425 degrees and position the rack in the center of the oven.

 In a large OVENPROOF skillet, heat 1/2 tablespoon of olive oil.
 Once the oil is warm add the fennel and cook, stirring occasionally, until slightly softened and lightly browned, 7 to 8 minutes.
 Add the minced garlic and sauté, stirring constantly for 45 seconds.